primate-run/primate/docs/docs/responses.md

 Serve a `404 Not Found` error page as `text/html`.
 [s=responses/error/simple]

-This handler uses the HTML file at `pages/error.html` or fall back to a standard one provided by Primate.
+This handler uses the HTML file at `pages/error.html` or falls back to a standard one provided by Primate.

 [s=responses/error/page]